DSpace/RestContract/qualityassuranceevents.md

 Exposed links:
 * topic: link to the topic to which the event belong to (see [qualityassurancetopics](qualityassurancetopics.md))
-* target: link to the item that represent the targe to whom the quality assurance event apply
+* target: link to the item that represent the target to whom the quality assurance event apply
 * related: link to an optional second item that is involved in the qa events (i.e. the project item for OpenAIRE ENRICH/MISSING/PROJECT event)

 Status codes: